 In table 3, we expand our analysis from examining the magnitude of schooling transfers for just those children who attend college, to examining schooling and cash transfers for all children in our primary sample, regardless of college attendance.
 In panel A, we restrict the sample to those children for whom we have information in each wave from 2000 to 2008, the years on which we focus in the next section.
 Each of these five waves collects information about transfers for the preceding two years, so we can examine 10 years of transfer receipt.
 Note that we exclude from the sample any children who were enrolled in college during these years so as not to double count transfers for tuition.

 The first row of panel A reports results for schooling transfers.
 Forty percent of children received a positive schooling transfer, with an overall mean of $8,432 and a conditional mean of $21,133.
 The subsequent row shows the same statistics for cash transfers in the two years immediately preceding the 2000 interview.
 Just 17 percent of children received a cash transfer in these two years, with an unconditional mean transfer being $1,540 and the conditional mean being $9,222.
 When we move to the total transferred over 10 years (third row), we find that 35 percent of children received a cash transfer, with an unconditional mean of $6,843 and a conditional mean of $19,407.
 The final row in the panel reports total parental transfers summing together both types of gifts.
 These total amounts attest to the substantial investments parents make in their children: 56 percent of children receive a transfer of some sort and the average amount, conditional on a positive value is $27,247.

-In panel B, we take an even wider window of observation and examine transfers over the entire survey period 1992/93 to 2008, necessarily losing some observations (and still excluding children who were enrolled in college during this period).
+In panel B, we take an even wider window of observation and examine transfers over the entire survey period 1992/93 to 2008, necessarily losing some observations.
 With this longer time frame, we find even greater giving.
 Forty-six percent of the children in the sample received a cash transfer compared to 35 percent who received a schooling transfer.
 The mean amount for total cash transfers rises to $8,538, an amount now larger than the mean schooling transfer of $6,746.
 However, the conditional mean and median of schooling transfers are still greater.
 Importantly, the value of transfers aggregated over longer periods, both in panels A and B, do not simply scale up according to the number of years that are covered, indicating that there is substantial variation in giving over time.

 Panel C returns to those children observed for the 10 year time period used in panel A, but restricts the sample to just those children who have at least one sibling in the sample.
 This sample will be the basis for our within-family analysis in the following sections.
 We lose just 314 children and the results for panels A and C are thus very similar.